bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 and do `systemctl daemon-reload`.
 This file overrides the timing of when systemd runs `bbb-record-core.target`.
 In the above example, recordings will start processing between 21:00 and 03:59.

+#### Allow all recordings to be returned

+In 2.6.x a new configuration property, `allowFetchAllRecordings`, was added to `bigbluebutton.properties`.
+This property determines whether every recording on the server can be returned in a single response from a `getRecordings` call.
+By default this property is set to `true`.
+On a server with a large number of recordings an attempt to return every recording in a sinlge response can cause a large amount of load on the server and therefore it is advised that this property be switched to `false`.
+When this is done any request to `getRecordings` that does not specify any recording or meeting IDs as well as no pagination parameters will return no recordings to prevent all recordings from being returned.

 ### Video

 #### Reduce bandwidth from webcams